Hear No Evil

 Photos: credit Costa Kazaleh Sirdenis

-Featuring an all-star cast of Detroit’s contemporary improvised music scene, Michael Malis’ Hear No Evil coalesces in a sound that exists on the razor’s edge of a bebop epistemology — it exists within a stream of consciousness while peering into an imagined future.
-Thoughtful original compositions are balanced with arrangements of classics, while soloists unspool adventurous and searching soliloquies.
-The result is a music that is at once exuberant, furious, reflective, steadfast, and multi-directional.
+Featuring an all-star cast of Detroit’s contemporary improvised music scene, Michael Malis’ Hear No Evil has developed a vital and unique musical dynamic.
+The result is a music that coalesces at the razor’s edge of a bebop epistemology, contributing to that stream of consciousness while peering into an imagined future.
+Soloists unspool adventurous and searching soliloquies while supported by a collective rhythmic undergirding.
+The music is at once exuberant, furious, reflective, steadfast, and multi-directional.
+The band’s name is itself a nod to Wayne Shorter’s paradigm-defining album Speak No Evil, a masterpiece of the jazz quintet canon.

 Michael Malis is a composer, pianist, and music educator based in Detroit, MI.
 Noted for his “jaw-dropping display of improvisational power” (All About Jazz), Malis is a recipient of Greek America Foundation’s 40 under 40 award.
 He has taught at the University of Michigan and Interlochen Arts Academy, and is now a Doctoral Candidate at the University of Michigan.